 You need to install the software mentioned in the course overview page; at a minimum, install SBT, Scala and IntelliJ IDEA.
 IDEA 12 or IDEA 13 to work with the projects provided with this course.
 JetBrains offers a 30 day trial for IDEA Ultimate, but the free version should also work for Scala projects.
 You need the Ultimate edition in order to work with Play.
-This lecture was originally produced with IDEA 12.1.3 and this transcript updated to IDEA 13.1.1.
+This lecture was originally produced with IDEA 12.1.3 and this transcript was updated to IDEA 13.1.1.
 If you have an older version of IDEA then some portions of this lecture will not correspond to what you see on your screen.

 Under Linux and Windows with Cygwin, you can launch IDEA like the following.
 Be sure that